dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Above4GDecoding is Enabled
 * CSM is Disabled(Enabling Windows8.1/10 WHQL Mode can do the same on some boards)

+## Stuck on `OCS: No schema for DSDT, KernelAndKextPatch, RtVariable, SMBIOS, SystemParameters...`

+This is due to either using a Clover config with OpenCore or using a configurator such as Mackie's Clover and OpenCore configurator.
+You'll need to start over and make a new config or figure out all the garbage you need to remove from your config. **This is why we don't support configurators, they are known for these issues**

 ## Stuck on `OC: Driver XXX.efi at 0 cannot be found`